 Best Class A Motorhome for Full-Time Living:

 The two smaller layouts are 38 feet, 8 inches, while the larger ones are 40 feet, 1 inch.
-All four plans include two bathrooms, although only the 38N has an additional shower and bunk beds, making it well-suited for a traveling family.
+All four plans include a full bathroom and a separate toilet room, although only the 38N has an additional shower and bunk beds, making it well-suited for a traveling family.

 The other layouts use the space to add a stacked washer and dryer, fireplace, and a social transformer L-sofa.
 Each bit of floor space is utilized, making the motorhome spacious when the slide-outs are extended.
 However, it can feel somewhat cramped if you need to move around while on the road.

 If you’re looking for the best Class A motorhomes for traveling as a family and full-time living, the Fleetwood Discovery might be your future home.
-The RV has several beds, and you can comfortably sleep up to eight people, depending on the layout.
+The RV has several beds, and you can comfortably sleep up to eight people, in the main bedroom and bunkhouse.